LiXizhi/ParaCraftSDK/tools/ParaEngine3dsmaxPlugin/3dsmax_9_exporter_32bits_dll/readme.txt

       * "*_u" aa bilboarding: axis aligned billboarded, where the fixed axis is always pointing up.
 [TODO: this is only exported, but not done in engine yet]
    * Body attachments are supported through special bone names: Bones whose name contain the following string will be regarded as attachments.
   <verbatim>
-	"Head" or "Õ∑≤ø":  up to 4 parent bones of the head bone is used to rotate the character's upper body.
+	"Head" or "√ç¬∑¬≤¬ø":  up to 4 parent bones of the head bone is used to rotate the character's upper body.
 	"L UpperArm" left shoulder
 	"R UpperArm" right shoulder
 	"L Hand" left hand